franckalbinet/blog/posts/dss4nafa.md

 DSS4NAFA has been designed with collaboration in mind.
 It complements existing systems like the IAEA's [International Radiation Monitoring Information System (IRMIS)](https://www.iaea.org/publications/13641/international-radiation-monitoring-information-system), which monitors environmental radiation levels.
 While IRMIS tracks radiation in the environment, DSS4NAFA focuses specifically on food safety and agricultural decision-making.

-The system has been tested and refined through international partnerships:
+The system has been tested and refined through international partnerships with Belgium, China, Japan and many other member states.

-- In Belgium, exercises tested how DSS4NAFA could integrate with existing emergency response systems
-- In China, researchers explored how satellite data could help prioritize sampling efforts
-- In Japan, experts examined how DSS4NAFA might fit within their national emergency frameworks

 These collaborations have strengthened the system while building international relationships that would prove invaluable during an actual emergency.

 ## Building a Flexible Framework for the Future